-(Matthew 26:8) And when the disciples saw it, they were indignant, saying, "Why this waste?
+(Matthew 26:8) But when his disciples saw it, they had indignation, saying, To what purpose is this waste?

 Judas may have instigated and rallied some of the other disciples around the idea that what the woman had done for Jesus was a waste, and her gift to Him could have been sold and used for something more worthy than anointing Jesus' head.
 Perhaps they were both angry and envious of Jesus because of what the woman did for Him.
 Too often well-meaning Christians are criticized for not giving their gifts the way someone else would like to see them used.
 We need to remember that what we do for Jesus is never wasted or a waste.